Marketing Goals – 8 Examples to Achieve Your Objectives

 4. Increase website traffic

-Ask a marketer what they’d like most in the world.
+Ask marketing teams what they’d like most in the world.

 For this to happen, you need to have a simple goal: get more people to show up to your website so you can engage with them on your terms.